 There’s a bit more to get you head around with Sky’s subscription options than with Netflix or Amazon.
 Sky offers four packages, which it calls “passes”, making them seem more like tickets to content rather than subscriptions.

-First up, there’s the Entertainment pass, at £7.99 a month.
-This lets you watch 12 TV channels and grants access to box sets and catch-up episodes from them.
-For example, there are five seasons of The Blacklist (box set) but only two episodes of Rick and Morty (catch up).
-Here’s the full list of channels:
+First up, there’s the Entertainment pass, at £8.99 a month.
+This lets you watch 15 TV channels and grants access to box sets and catch-up episodes from them (though some shows are more complete than others).

 - Sky One